Tesco's UK sales fall as consumers feel the pain

 That compares with analysts forecasts in a range of minus 1.0 percent to plus 0.5 percent following a drop of 0.9 percent in the second quarter.

-It also compares with increases reported by rivals Asda, J Sainsbury and Wm Morrison, albeit for different trading periods.
+It also compares with increases reported by rivals Asda (WMT.N), J Sainsbury (SBRY.L) and Wm Morrison (MRW.L), albeit for different trading periods.

 Tesco said its outlook for the 2011/12 year was unchanged.